1. Introduction

 7. Sharing Personal Data

-See also Annex C, Sharing of Personal Data and South Tyneside Multi Agency Information Sharing Agreement
+See also Annex C, Sharing Data and South Tyneside Multi Agency Information Sharing Agreement

 When using the protocol, mostly there should not be a need to share personal data about individuals.
 Organisations convening an RRP must ensure however that only those who need to know the information should attend if personal information is to be shared in the panel.